-This light comes on briefly when the engine is started.
+This light comes on briefly when the vehicle is turned on.

 If the light does not come on, have the vehicle serviced by your dealer.
 If the system is working normally, the indicator light turns off.

-If the light is on and not flashing, the TCS and potentially the StabiliTrak/ESC system have been disabled.
+If the light is on and not flashing, the TCS and potentially the StabiliTrak/ESC system are not fully operational and may not assist in maintaining control.
+Adjust driving accordingly.
+If the condition persists, see your dealer as soon as possible.
 A Driver Information Center (DIC) message may display.
-Check the DIC messages to determine which feature(s) is no longer functioning and whether the vehicle requires service.

-If the light is on and flashing, the TCS and/or the StabiliTrak/ESC system is actively working.
+The light flashes when the TCS and/or the StabiliTrak/ESC system is actively working.

-See Traction Control/Electronic Stability Control \$\dip 248\$.
+See Traction Control/Electronic Stability Control \$\dip 247.